Repair and Restoration Services for Telechron-Powered Clocks

 Watch the Full Video on the clock shown above!

 These motors are a good alternative for the budget minded individual.
-Please note though, that they may run with a bit of gear chatter, run hotter than a coil, and the power eye (if your clock has one) will not operate.
+Most Revere and GE clocks can take these motors, some can't Please note though, that they may run with a bit of gear chatter, run hotter than a coil, and the power eye (if your clock has one) will not operate.